austinknies/fall22-bloom/README.md

 ## Presentation Materials

 To view the presentation slides used for the project submission, view `Slides.pdf`.
+To view the one-page executive summary describing the project, view `Executive Summary.pdf`.